tolanbot/guess_again/README.md

    * run out of tries
    * type `quit`

 If you quit during a round, the round ends immediately and is counted as an abandoned game.

 ## In-Game Commands

 During a game, you can type:

-* `stats` — display the current game statistics
+* `stats` or `st` — display the current game statistics
-* `quit` — abandon the current round
+* `quit` or `q` — abandon the current round

 ## Main Menu Example